sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 ![Alt text](assets/pageselements.png)

 The Editor Panel contains all the Elements you will use to create your Workbook and Pages.
-We will cover each of these in separate labs as there is a large amount of functionality in each option.
+We will cover each of these in separate QuickStarts as there are a large amount of functionality in each option.
 Feel free to experiment with adding Elements to pages if you wish, it is easy to delete Elements that you no longer want on your Page.

 <aside class="positive">
 <strong>IMPORTANT:</strong> Changes to Workbook Pages are saved as a Draft.
 You can make changes and not publish, close the Workbook and when you reopen it your Draft changes are still there waiting for you when in Edit mode.
 They only appear to other users when the Workbook is published